 Restricted to sub-Saharan Africa, the boomslang (Dispholidus typus) is known as one of the most venomous snakes on the continent.
 Its venom is haemotoxic, which means that it disables the body's natural blood-clotting mechanism and triggers uncontrollable external and internal bleeding.
 The venom is slow-acting, with symptoms taking several hours to present themselves.
-Because of this, victims sometimes assume that they don't need treatment, which can increase the severity of the eventual damage.
+Because of this victims sometimes assume that they don't need treatment, which can increase the severity of the eventual damage.
 Despite the potency of the boomslang's bite, human fatalities are rare.
 This is because boomslangs are typically timid, and flee from humans rather than attacking them.
 They are tree-dwelling snakes (their name means "tree snake" in Afrikaans).
 Coloration varies, but males are typically light green with black or blue scale edges, while females are often brown.
-Boomslangs have exceptionally large eyes and reach an average length of around 5.2 feet/ 1.6 meters.
+Boomslangs have exceptionally large eyes and reach an average length of around 5.2 feet.

-The Gaboon viper (Bitis gabonica) has the longest fangs of any venomous snake, reaching a staggering 2 inches/ 5 centimeters in length.
-It is also the snake with the highest venom yield, and the heaviest snake in the viper family.
-Adult Gaboon vipers typically measure around 5 feet/ 1.5 meters in length, and may weigh as much as 25 lbs/ 11.3 kg.
-They have a characteristically large, triangle-shaped head, and are found in forested areas throughout West, Central and parts of East Africa.
+The Gaboon viper (Bitis gabonica) has the longest fangs of any venomous snake, reaching a staggering two inches in length.
+It is one of the snakes with the highest venom yield, and the heaviest snake in the viper family.
+Adult Gaboon vipers typically measure over five feet in length, and may weigh as much as 25 pounds.
+They have a characteristically large, triangle-shaped head, and are found in forested areas throughout West and Central Africa, and parts of East Africa.
 Gaboon vipers are largely nocturnal, and typically use ambush methods to hunt their prey.
 They are capable of delivering a huge dose of venom, although the venom itself is not particularly toxic in comparison with that of other dangerous snake species.
 A single bite can be lethal, however, and anti-venom should be administered immediately.
-Gaboon vipers are sluggish, slow-moving snakes that rarely bite unless provoked or stepped on.Continue to 5 of 10 below.
+Gaboon vipers are sluggish, slow-moving snakes that rarely bite unless provoked or stepped on.

-The Egyptian cobra (Naja haje) is one of Africa's largest cobra species, reaching lengths of around 6.5 feet/ 2 meters.
+The Egyptian cobra (Naja haje) is one of Africa's largest cobra species, reaching lengths of around 6.5 feet.
 It is found throughout most of North Africa above the Sahara, and in parts of West and East Africa.
 Coloration can vary greatly, from brown to copper-red to almost entirely black.
 The Egyptian cobra has glands located behind its eyes which produce a deadly neurotoxic venom that it releases through its large fangs.
 The venom affects the nervous system, ultimately causing death due to respiratory failure.
 Egyptian cobras are typically docile unless they feel threatened, in which case they will assume an upright posture and spread their characteristic cobra hood as a warning before striking.
 Unlike some other African cobra species, the Egyptian cobra does not spit venom.
-It is thought that the asp Queen Cleopatra allegedly used to commit suicide would most likely have been an Egyptian cobra.
+It is thought that the asp in which Queen Cleopatra allegedly used to commit suicide would most likely have been an Egyptian cobra.